maoz-grossman/Evil-Twin/README.md

   The second to create the fake access point.<br>
   It is also possible to run only the second part of the attack, and only create a fake access point.
   <br>
+  All you need is to run this on the terminal ► <b> sudo python runFAP.py </b>
   If you just want to disconnect a user from the network, you can do so by setting line 93 in the 'EvilTwin.py' script as a comment.
   </p>